-Restaurant owners and managers are the backbone of high-quality service.
+Restaurant owners and managers are the backbones of high-quality service.
 They shouldn’t solely rely on customer tips as the main source of consequences; they, too, have an obligation of being present and shaping server behavior to keep staff happy and motivated.
 If not, they’re likely to fall short and end with unhappy customers and even unhappier employees.
 Again, there’s not one but two (or more) sets of contingencies in action, and if not thoughtfully managed, managers might find more than their customers out to lunch.

 Make Managers the Entrée: Directions for Future Research

 Reetz, Whiting, and Dixon looked at server-customer behaviors.
 Future research might explore how managers can be the primary source of reinforcement, measuring their own behavior with wait staff providing them feedback on efforts to observe and reinforce employee behavior consistently.
 Input from wait staff and recognition toward that end can keep the art of good service happening everywhere.